 Cisco ASA: Security Levels and Zones Explained

 In this tutorial, we will discuss Cisco ASA Firewall Security Levels and Zones in detail.
 By default, during the initial deployment of the Cisco ASA firewall in Layer 3 or Routing Mode, we have to configure the security zones on each logical interface.
 Further, We need to assign the Security Level to each logical interface that controls the traffic flow.
-Let’s have a better understanding of Security Levels and Zones.
+Let’s have a good understanding of Security Levels and Zones.

 security-zones-and-security-levels-in-cisco-asa-firewall